How to Get Your Book Published: Understanding Traditional, Self, and Hybrid PublishingFeb 14, 2023

-The intent of hybrid publishing is to bring together the best parts of traditional publishing and self-publishing by offering better terms to authors and still provide some traditional publishing services.
-This can be a great alternative for many authors but there are trade-offs and cautions.
+The intent of hybrid publishing is to bring together the best parts of traditional publishing and self-publishing by offering better terms to authors and still providing some traditional publishing services.
+This can be a great alternative for many authors, but there are trade-offs and cautions.

 As mentioned, a publisher will purchase the rights to publish a book by offering a book advance and a 7.5 - 15% royalty and handling much of the upfront costs.
 A hybrid publisher will still want the rights to distribute and/or publish a book but the terms can be more flexible.

 However, they may offer more generous royalties.
-The best royalty rates we have seen are 50% (and that is with no advance), which totally goes against the norm of traditional publishing.
+The best royalty rates we have seen are 50% (with no advance), which totally goes against the norm of traditional publishing.

-A word of caution, if you choose to look for a hybrid publisher it’s important to confirm that they are a true hybrid publisher.
-Some hybrid publishers are glorified distributors, meaning that they really are just self-publishing the book for you and handling all the file uploads and money management.
+A word of caution, if you choose to look for a hybrid publisher, it’s important to confirm that they are a true hybrid publisher.
+Some hybrid publishers are glorified distributors, meaning that they are just self-publishing the book for you and handling all the file uploads and money management.

-You’re probably wondering how you're going to decide which publishing path you want to pursue and which is a good fit.
+You’re probably wondering how you will decide which publishing path you want to pursue and which is a good fit.